Matt Birkbeck

+The book was adapted by Lifetime for the 2017 movie The Lost Wife of Robert Durst.

+His debut work of fiction, The Wicked, was published in August 2025 to favorable reviews.

-Birkbeck has written magazine pieces and features for a variety of publications, covering the aftermath of the 2004 Super Bowl riots for Boston Magazine, the cross-country pursuit of a civil rights worker by white supremacists for the Philadelphia Inquirer, features for The New York Times, the Robert Durst investigation for Reader's Digest and People magazine, the U.S. Secret Service prosecution of baseball legend Denny McLain and the Mafia for Playboy, and others.
+Birkbeck has had bylines in a variety of publications.
+He covered the aftermath of the 2004 Super Bowl riots for Boston Magazine, the cross-country pursuit of a civil rights worker by white supremacists for the Philadelphia Inquirer, features for The New York Times, the Robert Durst investigation for Reader's Digest and People magazine, the U.S. Secret Service and FBI investigation of baseball legend Denny McLain for Playboy, and others.

 Career

+Birkbeck worked as a newspaper reporter first at the Pocono Record, where he won an Investigative Reporters and Editors award for his series on housing fraud in 2002.
+He then joined The Morning Call where he covered the federal courts in the Eastern District of Pennsylvania in Philadelphia and Allentown and wrote investigative stories.

+His lengthy reporting from 2004 to 2010 on Pennsylvania's casino initiative exposed political corruption at the highest levels of state government, including then-Governor Ed Rendell and the state Supreme Court.
+In 2009 Birkbeck was subpoenaed to testify before a special prosecutor appointed by the Pennsylvania Supreme Court to investigate alleged leaks in the prosecution of a businessman with alleged mob ties who was awarded a license to operate a casino.

+Birkbeck's reporting on the case served as the basis of his bestselling book The Quiet Don.

-Birkbeck worked as a newspaper reporter first at the Pocono Record and then at The Morning Call, and also served as a correspondent for People magazine from 1998 to 2004 covering mostly crime and human interest stories including the 1999 death of John F. Kennedy Jr., and the Robert Durst investigation.
-His reporting on the Robert Durst case led to the publication of his first book A Deadly Secret, which subsequently served as the guide for law enforcement in their pursuit of Durst.
+He also served as a correspondent for People magazine from 1998 to 2004 covering mostly crime and human interest stories including the 1999 death of John F. Kennedy Jr., and the Robert Durst investigation.
+His reporting on the Durst case led to the publication of his first book A Deadly Secret, which subsequently served as the roadmap for law enforcement in their pursuit of Durst.
 Following Durst's arrest in 2015, police found two copies of A Deadly Secret inside Durst's Houston condo.

-At The Morning Call he covered the federal courts in the Middle District of Pennsylvania in Philadelphia and Allentown and wrote investigative stories.

-His lengthy reporting from 2005 to 2010 on Pennsylvania's casino initiative exposed political corruption at the highest levels of state government, including then-Governor Ed Rendell and the state Supreme Court.
-In 2009 Birkbeck was subpoenaed to testify before a special prosecutor appointed by the Pennsylvania Supreme Court to investigate alleged leaks in the prosecution of a businessman with alleged mob ties who was awarded a license to operate a casino.

-Birkbeck's reporting on the case served as the basis of his bestselling book The Quiet Don: The Untold Story of Mafia Kingpin Russell Bufalino, which was published in 2013 by Berkley/Penguin.

 Birkbeck joined niche business publisher Harrison Scott Publications in Hoboken, N.J. in 2010.
 HSP was sold to Green Street in 2020.